humblelistener/humblelistener.github.io/_posts/2017-04-04-Psychological-safety.md

 #### Closing comments

 This post has taken inspirations from several publications and articles about Psychological safety.
-One of the noteworthy post what the [learnings of Psychological safety from google](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?_r=0).
+One of the noteworthy post, the [learnings of Psychological safety from google](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html?_r=0).

 ** What are your thoughts? **